PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 128-ID/128-owner store.
 Production remains unchanged pending a separate two-stage owner implementation.
 Focused and affected validation report `3 passed, 1 xfailed` and `443 passed, 1 xfailed`.

+The latest checkpoint implements that terminal QKV pair.
+One owner now forwards the shared model to shape extraction and the shared context to the QKV summary, preserving the layout option, fixed prefix policy, raw mapping identity, and outer boundaries.
+The later shape-extract call and raw QKV wrappers remain independent.
+Runtime identity coverage, 445 affected tests, and all standard sequential gates pass; public behavior, dependency isolation, and the 128-ID/128-owner store remain unchanged.